IFRoS-ELTE/navigators/README.md

 ## Architecture

 ### Project Overview
-The navigation system is designed to take GPS coordinates as inputs, convert them to a local coordinate frame, and navigate the robot to these points while adjusting its heading using IMU data.
-At each waypoint, an image of the surroundings is captured and stored for later use.
+The navigation system is designed to autonomously navigate a robot using GPS-defined waypoints.
+GPS coordinates are converted into a local coordinate frame for real-time navigation.
+The robot also captures images at each waypoint for later use.

-### Components Diagram
-Here’s a high-level overview of the architecture and components involved:

-**System Architecture**
+Key features include:

-- **GPS Navigation**
+- **GPS Navigation**:
-  The robot converts GPS waypoints to a local frame using a transformation pipeline.
-It continuously monitors its position relative to the target waypoint.
+  The system converts GPS coordinates to a local coordinate frame to plan the robot’s movements.

-- **IMU Data Integration**
+- **IMU Integration**:
-  IMU data is used for heading correction and navigation.
-Calibration offsets are accounted for to ensure reliable performance.
+  IMU data provides heading corrections and orientation information for precise navigation.

-- **Image Capture**
+- **Image Capture**:
-  At each waypoint, the robot triggers its onboard camera to capture and save an image.
+  The robot captures images upon reaching each waypoint using an onboard camera.

-- **Visualization**
+- **Real-time Visualization**:
-  RViz is used for real-time monitoring of the robot’s path, waypoints, and navigation progress.
+  RViz is used to visualize the robot's path, current position, and navigation progress.

----

 ## Setup